The beauty of technology

 Technological advances haven’t reached only the medical space—they can be seen in the mobile space as well.
 New technology has made keeping track of symptoms less of a burden.
 It has also made many everyday nuances of living with MS, such as scheduling appointments, much easier.

-You can stay organized with apps such as Notes, which is great if you ever need to write something down and refer to it later on.
+You can stay organized with apps, which is great if you ever need to write something down and refer to it later on.
 You always have a calendar in your pocket with the ability to send reminders to yourself—no more forgotten appointments.
 And if you have multiple healthcare providers, there’s an easy way to find them quickly: list all of their names as “Doctor ____” in your contacts so that they appear together.
 For those with vision impairment, there are voice features available, as well as magnification and even a light.
 Your smartphone can also help you keep track of injections and injection sites, so if you’re on an injectable therapy, you may be able to stay on schedule and know when to rotate sites.
 The alarm feature can help you stay on schedule, too!
 And there are many more options on your device to help you work around life with MS. It’s pretty amazing!

 Technology in the social world